These Breeds Make the Best Apartment Dogs

-Pugs make even-tempered, loyal companions, and their compact size makes them perfect for small space living.
+Pugs make even-tempered, loyal companions, and their compact size also makes them one of the best apartment dogs.
 These four-legged jesters are curious by nature, so they require a lot of time to explore their surroundings on walks.
 Once they’re back home, however, pugs can relax and unwind very quickly.
 They get along well with adults and children, and their adaptable nature makes them wonderful additions to households that already include other pets.

 According to the American Kennel Club, English Bulldogs are renowned for being calm, courageous and very protective of their human friends.
 The best part?
-English Bulldogs don’t require much exercise outside of regular walks and the occasional vigorous playdate, which makes them perfect for condos and apartments.
+These bulldogs don’t require much exercise outside of regular walks and the occasional vigorous playdate, which makes them one of the best dogs for apartments.

 What’s better suited to small space living than a dog that’s considered a “toy breed”?
-Shih Tzus long flowing coats may be high-maintenance, but their mild temperaments and affectionate natures make them worth the extra effort when it comes to grooming.
-Although they’re alarmed by strangers, Shih Tzus are perfectly comfortable in their own territory, and they love to cuddle with the people they adore.
+Shih Tzus’ long flowing coats may be high-maintenance, but their mild temperaments and affectionate natures make them worth the extra effort when it comes to grooming.
+Although they tend to be alarmed by strangers, Shih Tzus are perfectly comfortable in their own territory, and they love to cuddle with the people they adore.

 Surprise!
 It’s hard to believe that these gentle giants make wonderful pets for small apartments, but it’s true!
 Great Danes are patient, friendly dogs, and contrary to their lean physical stature, they don’t require a lot of exercise.
 These majestic creatures can quite happily spend all day lounging on the couch, so if you’re looking for a four-legged friend to hang out with during those Netflix binges, then a Great Dane could be your perfect match!